 Growing potatoes in your garden can be lots of fun.
 With the variety of types and colors available, planting potatoes can add interest to your garden.
 Learn how to grow potatoes and when to plant potatoes in your yard with these simple steps.

-When growing potato plants, it is important to keep in mind that potatoes are cool weather vegetables.
+When growing potato plants (Solanum tuberosum), it is important to keep in mind that potatoes are cool weather vegetables.
 The best time when to plant potatoes is in early spring.
-Planting potatoes 2 – 3 weeks before your last frost date will produce the most satisfactory results.
+Planting potatoes two to three weeks before your last frost date will produce the most satisfactory results.

 A growing potato is an undemanding plant.
 They need very little other than mild temperatures and soil, which is why they have been a historic food staple.

 Planting potatoes normally starts with a seed potato.
-Seed potatoes can be prepared for planting by either planting whole or cutting up the seed so that there are 1 – 2 buds or “eyes” on each piece.
+Seed potatoes can be prepared for planting by either planting whole or cutting up the seed so that there are one or two buds or “eyes” on each piece.

 There are many ways used for planting potatoes:

 Straight in the ground – Farming operations and large plantings of potatoes are normally planted this way.
-This method for growing potatoes means that seed potatoes are planted 1″ under the soil.
+This method for growing potatoes means that seed potatoes are planted 1 inch (2.5 cm.) under the soil.
 As the growing potato plants get larger, the soil is mounded up around the plants.

 Tires – Many gardeners have been growing potatoes in tires for years.
 Fill a tire with soil and plant your seed potatoes.
 As the growing potato plants get larger, stack additional tires on top of the original and fill those with soil.